 Read Full Transcript:

-Hello and welcome to the EV Loan Hub Weekly Electric Vehicle News Wrap with Paige Estritori, for Sunday, 10 May 2026.
+Hello and welcome to EV Loan Hub Weekly Electric Vehicle News Wrap, Im Paige Estritori, and its Monday, 22 June 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.